soufiane-ezzemany/DevOps-IMT-FIL/README.md

 Different levels are possible, the more advancement you make the better. **Part 1 and Part 2 are mandatory.**

-## Framework

-  - You will do this project with the same coworkers than the previously.
-  - You will deliver us a GitHub link with your Terraform codes.
-As seen in the course, it is good practice to version your infrastructure code.
-Set up a pull request mechanism.
-  - Bonus points can be given if you set up GitHun Actions to automate your infrastructure (CI/CD equivalent).

 ## Part 1 mandatory - Docker

 In this first part, you must write code that deploys the application with the Terraform Docker provider.
 The app will thus be deployed locally inside containers on your machine.

-TIP: start from your previous `docker-compose.yml`.
+**TIP**: start from your previous `docker-compose.yml`.

 ## Part 2 mandatory - GKE and Kubernetes

 In this second part, you must write code that deploys the application onto a Kubernetes cluster provisioned with Terraform on GKE.
 Google and Kubernetes providers will be thus be used.

-TIP: you can start form GKE and Kubernetes tutorials and adapt the manifests.
+**TIP**: you can start form the GKE tutorial and from your previous Kubernetes manifests.

-IMPORTANT: Make sure to organize your Terraform code well.
+**IMPORTANT**: Make sure to organize your Terraform code well.
 Attention will be given to your organization (modules, directories, files)

 ## Part 3 optional - GKE, Kubernetes and OpenStack